gavJackson/CV/README.md

 ## GuessWho DT Edition

 Built a browser-based version of Guess Who during a one-day internal hackathon using existing avatars of Dunstan Thomas employees.

-You can play with it [here](https://jolly-pond-0d271dd03.3.azurestaticapps.net/)
+You can play it [here](https://jolly-pond-0d271dd03.3.azurestaticapps.net/)

 ---